 Some words in English are always used in plural form, for example, scissors.
 This phenomenon does not occur in Hindi.
-It is impossible to determine from the second single sentence below whether the reference is to one or more scissors.
+It is impossible to determine from (47b) whether the reference is to one or more scissors.

-'''

-The company manufactures scissors. (many)
+- (47) a.
+The company manufactures scissors. (many) - b.
 The scissors are very sharp. (one or many)

-'''

-In Hindi, there are two different morphological forms for scissors- कैंची [kainchee] and केंचियाँ [kainchiyaan](plural), and thus this problem does not arise.
+In Hindi, there are two different morphological forms for scissors: kainchee and kainchiyaan (plural), and thus this problem does not arise.

 In English, some words have a single meaning in the singular form and multiple meanings in the plural.
-For example, the word premise means an assumption, while the word premises mean assumptions or the place that includes the building and the surrounding land.
+For example, the word premise means 'assumption', while the word premises mean 'assumptions' or 'the place that includes the building and the surrounding land'.
 Both these forms should occur in the UW dictionary.
 This leads to the problem of the correct UW selection when the word premises occurs in a sentence.
 For these words, for example, the lexicon needs to store the UWs premise(icl>assumption) and premises(icl>place).
 The question of choosing the right sense of premise as in clean the premises will, however, arise, and this can be resolved only by using the lexical properties of the main verb and the surrounding words.

 Hindi, like Japanese, has a special way to show respect.
 It uses plural forms of pronoun for this purpose.
-For example, \mathfrak{A} [aap](all of you) is used instead of \mathfrak{T} [too] (you) for a person when addressed with respect, and \mathfrak{T} [ham](we) is used for \mathfrak{T} [main](I) to show one's own importance.
+For example, aap 'all of you' is used instead of too 'you' for a person when addressed with respect, and ham 'we' is used for main 'I' to show one's own importance.
 English does not have such practices.
-Thus while translating from English to Hindi, the produced sentence may be unacceptable for a native speaker of Hindi.
-For example, \mathfrak{T} [too] used instead of \mathfrak{T} [aap] for father or a distinguished person will be frowned upon.
-We have explained in section 4.3 through the sentence H13 the strategy for dealing with this phenomenon.
+Thus while translating from English to Hindi, the sentence produced may be unacceptable for a native speaker of Hindi.
+For example, too used instead of aap addressing one's father or a distinguished person will be frowned upon.
+We have explained in Section 4.3 through the sentence Error!
+Reference source not found. the strategy for dealing with this phenomenon.